ChristianLeep/CodeQuestXP/README.md

 # CodeQuestXP
-CodeQuest: an always-free, open-source code learning app with no ads and no subscriptions.
+CodeQuest: Always-free, open-source code learning app with no ads and no subscriptions.